smorenodp/nomadinspect/README.md

  # NomadInspect

 ## Description
-NomadInspect is a project that allows users to query their nomad cluster searching the deployed jobs to match them against certain strings.
+NomadInspect is a project that allows users to query their nomad cluster searching the deployed jobs to match them against certain strings/regex.
 With this functionality you can quickly search through all the namespaces which jobs contain info you are looking for.

 ## Installation
 You only have to compile the go binary with go build.